 - If we’ve taken in too much: What boundaries or limitations do I need to set today?
 This often means turning something off—the television, the notifications on our phone, the light next to our bed so we can go to sleep earlier.

-First published at Holley Gerth. *Republished with permission.
+First published at Holley Gerth.
+Published with permission.

 Wall Street Journal Bestselling Author and Life Coach

 Holley loves humans, words, and good coffee.
 She is a Wall Street Journal bestselling author, licensed counselor, and life coach.
 She imagines a world where we all become who we're created to be, use our strengths to serve, and grow for a lifetime.
 Holley cofounded the groundbreaking blogging community (in)courage and cohosts the popular podcast More Than Small Talk.
-Her newest release is The Powerful Purpose of Introverts: Why the World Needs You to Be You.
+Her newest release is What Your Soul Needs for Stressful Times: 60 Powerful Truths to Protect Your Peace.
 Find out more and connect with Holley at holleygerth.com.

-When the winds of anxiety begin to blow and the waves roll and the thunder comes, God invites us to lean a little deeper in Him.
-Each of these exercises is designed to help breathe a little easier and lean into arms of God.
+When the winds of anxiety begin to blow and the waves roll and the thunder comes, God invites us to lean a little deeper into Him.
+Each of these exercises is designed to help us breathe a little easier and lean into the arms of God.